hoeghh/kubernetes_the_easy_way/README.md

 I have switched to Centos from Ubuntu in the newest commit.
 ```

-This repository tries to automate the guide "Kubernetes the hard way" by Kelsey Hightower, using Vagrant and Virtualbox.
+This repository tries to automate the guide "[Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)" by Kelsey Hightower, using Vagrant and Virtualbox.

 ## Prerequisites